 Surfers who get up with the sun to catch early morning waves are in for a treat when visiting east-facing Wrightsville Beach.
 Not only will you experience a hypnotic sunrise, but you’ll have the beach and parking largely to yourself.
 Due to its easy access and warm water for 7 to 8 months of the year, Wrightsville Beach is an ideal place to take up the surfing lifestyle.
 Looking for a gym, church, and therapist all wrapped in to one?
-Then surfing is worth exploring for its workout, spiritual, and calming attributes.
+Then surfing is worth exploring for its physical, spiritual, and emotional benefits.
 If you’ve got a board and are ready for the challenges inherent in surfing, here are some of my favorite lesser-known surf spots in Wrightsville Beach.

 The northern end of Wrightsville Beach was nearly on the brink of being washed away several years ago.
 Thanks to beach renourishment, the area has returned to its former glory.
 There is only a small public parking lot here, but the spread-out area provided by the vast beach allows for plenty of room for all.
 You may have to hike a bit to get to the sandbar that lies just between Figure 8 Island and the northernmost point of Wrightsville, but on a solid easterly swell, your extra steps will pay off.

 While a local band took their name from the L-shaped configuration of this parking lot where they surf, Access 4 has a rotating pair of sandbars that improve/degrade depending on weather and tide patterns.
 But the abundant parking and bath facilities make it a great spot for the blooming surfer.
 Just remember, the surfers who arrive before 9:00 a.m. don’t have to pay for parking and have very little crowd to deal with.
 Get up before the sun and reap the rewards!